We are Listen to the Earth, a hub for music, activism, and opportunities for youth to explore the wild outdoors.

 - Distribute environmental music compilations.

-- Continuing to fund Kid for the Wild Scholarships and the opportunity for children to learn, appreciate, and feed their passion for the wild.
+- Continuing to collaborate with Wild Wind Foundation supporting the Kid for the Wild Scholarships and the opportunity for children to learn, appreciate, and feed their passion for the wild.

 - Promoting activism that protects the environment.

-- Preserving the story and work of Walkin’ Jim Stoltz and his community.
+- Preserving the story and continuing the work of Walkin’ Jim Stoltz and other environmental hall of fame musicians.

 Walkin’ Jim Stoltz found deep joy and connection to all life through solo hikes through the wilderness areas of North America.
 Here he found inspiration and music while backpacking with his guitar.
 He began performing this environmental music, accompanied by a spectacular slideshow, on tours across the country.